azrafe7/ElementPicker.js/README.md

+# ElementPicker.JS

+Forked from https://github.com/AlienKevin/html-element-picker for custom mods.

+Many thanks to AlienKevin for the wonderful work.

+**Original README follows:**

 # html-element-picker
 **Pick and highlight any HTML element on a page using only Vanilla JS.
 Hovered elements are automatically highlighted in the color you want.
 Tested in Chrome, Firefox, and Opera, does not work in IE.**